 Mr. Whimsy’s Summer of Surprises: Navigating Ice Cream Sales, Sun, and Setbacks

 Ah, the sweet sound of an ice cream van jingling down the street!
-Picture this: Mr. Whimsy, our friendly neighborhood ice cream vendor, sets off for another summer, ready to scoop joy into every cone.
-With 100 days of sunshine ahead (or so he hopes), and aiming to sell 100 ice creams a day at £2 a pop, Mr. Whimsy does the math—£20,000 in revenue sounds like the perfect summer payday.
+Picture this: Mr. Whimsy, our friendly neighbourhood ice cream van man, is preparing for another summer, ready to scoop joy into every cone.
+With 100 days of sunshine ahead (or so he hopes), and aiming to sell 100 ice creams a day at £3 a pop, Mr. Whimsy does the math—£30,000 in revenue sounds like the perfect summer payday.

-Thankfully, Mr. Whimsy isn’t just relying on good vibes and a sunny forecast.
+Thankfully, Mr. Whimsy doesn’t just rely on good vibes and a sunny disposition.
 He’s armed with something even better: a plan.
 Using some clever number crunching (don’t worry, we’ll keep it simple!), he’s run a simulation to figure out just what this summer might throw his way—be it sizzling sales or slippery setbacks.
 So, let’s dive into what Mr. Whimsy’s crystal ball (aka a Monte Carlo simulation) tells us about his summer ahead!

 Sunny Days or Stormy Skies?
 The Battle for 100 Days of Sales